Galapagos Islands Adventure: In Darwin's Footsteps

 Santa Cruz Island

-Visit the breeding enclosures where you can see baby tortoises in incubators, and look upon Darwin’s famous finches with your own eyes - these are the birds he used as a basis for his theory of evolution.
+A giant tortoise breeding centre, here you can see recently hatched tortoises and Darwin’s famous finches – the birds he used as a basis for his theory of evolution by natural selection.
+There’s also an impressive forest of prickly pear cacti that’s home to many land birds.

 Day 7